Gibson guitar maker sees a future with bankruptcy protection

 NASHVILLE, Tenn.
 (AP) - Gibson guitars have been such a fixture in music history that Chuck Berry was laid to rest with his, B.B.
 King affectionately named his "Lucille," and Eric Clapton borrowed one from George Harrison to play the solo on the Beatles' "While My Guitar Gently Weeps."

 The maker of the iconic instrument, a constant across generations of American music, filed for bankruptcy protection Tuesday after wrestling for years with debt.
-The decision came with an assurance from Gibson that it is refocusing on its specialty, musical instruments, and moving away from its debt-plagued push to sell home electronics.
+The decision came with an assurance from Gibson that it will refocus on its specialty, musical instruments, and moving away from its debt-plagued push to sell home electronics.

 In the hands of musicians from Jimmy Page to Duane Allman and Slash, Gibson's electric guitars have been a foundational element of blues and rock.